 Even though the US has the largest production of genetically modified foods, it wasn’t always that way.
 GMOs didn’t even make it to the commercial scene until 1996.
 Back then, times were better, and the genetically modified food industry was in its infant stage of booming.

 In that same year, under 100 million Americans had a chronic illness.
 Today, however, about half the population (nearly 150 million) suffers from at least one chronic illness.
-Perhaps more frightening, from 1996 to 2005, people with three or more chronic illnesses went from seven to 13 percent, and have since then continued to grow.
+Perhaps more frightening, from 1996 to 2005, people with three or more chronic illnesses went from 7 to 13 percent, and have since then continued to grow.
 From 1996 to 2010, food allergies have more than doubled along with food related illnesses, and autism is growing steadily along with diabetes.

 Regardless of the moral dilemma of cloned or modified foods, there is a deeper, much more significant problem: lack of scientific assurance.
 According to 44,000 court-seized documents from a 1999 lawsuit against the FDA, government scientists (when tasked with developing a policy on GMOs in 1992) urged their superiors to require rigorous testing on GMOs before they were put on market.
 To the FDA scientists, GMOs were inherently unsafe and incredibly prone to facilitate the development of food allergies and food borne illnesses.
 The fear was that GMOs produce toxins the body is not used to, and could subsequently cause hard-to-detect (let alone trace) effects.